d-hackmt/ThunderStrom-Forecasting-ML/README.md

 ## Data 📊

 Due to data sensitivity, the actual datasets are not provided.
-However, we've included a demonstration file (`preprocessing_demo.ipynb`) that showcases the preprocessing steps and model training using synthetic or dummy data.
+However, we've included a demonstration file (`Agartala_Imd_Analysis.ipynb`) that showcases the preprocessing steps and model training using synthetic or dummy data.

 ## Performance 📈